-Edward Heath is the chair of the firm's Business Litigation Group and leads its Government Enforcement and Corporate Compliance Teams.
+Edward Heath is the Chair of the firm's Business Litigation Group and co-leads its Government Enforcement and Corporate Compliance Teams.
 He also chairs the firm's Diversity, Equity + Inclusion Committee.
 Benchmark Litigation has named Ed as a Local Litigation Star in the area of Commercial Litigation since 2020.

 Resolution of Business Disputes

 Government Enforcement and Corporate Compliance

-Ed routinely advises institutional clients in connection with civil and criminal government investigations and enforcement activities, including with respect to issues involving the Foreign Corrupt Practices Act and the False Claims Act.
+Ed routinely advises institutional clients in connection with civil and criminal government investigations and enforcement activities, including with respect to issues involving the Foreign Corrupt Practices Act and federal and state False Claims Acts.
 This work has involved federal agencies such as the United States Attorney's Office, the Office of Special Counsel, the Federal Bureau of Investigation, the Securities and Exchange Commission, the Department of Homeland Security, Internal Revenue Service, the Department of Health and Human Services, and the Environmental Protection Agency, as well as various state attorneys general and other administrative agencies.

 His clients have included technology companies; manufacturers; financial institutions and financial services firms; health care entities; educational, charitable, and religious organizations; professional associations, such as law and accounting firms; municipalities; judges; and media personalities.